ex0dus-0x/ex0dus-0x.github.io/_posts/2017-08-23-importance-of-type-systems.md

 Surprisingly, this will compile.
 And even better, Python won't throw __any__ exceptions, __EVEN__ during runtime, when an interpreted language like Python can still catch errors!
 And running python with `-i` and `-d` yields no hidden tracebacks.
 No output is being printed to `stdout` or `stderr`, and you really don't know if your program ran successfully, or crashed into the pits of programmer hell.

 Python, unsurprisingly, has a weak type system.
 No rules are implemented that check the validity of types during compile-time -  and in this case - even runtime, and frankly, there really are no explicit types.

-## So what should I do?
+We can even go further and talk about how Python employs __duck-typing__ - but that's another post for another time.

+---

+## Why is this so important?

 Matthias Endler recently wrote a great [article](http://matthias-endler.de/2017/why-type-systems-matter/) on type systems, which I picked up when browsing [lobste.rs](https://lobste.rs).
 However, I wanted to talk a little about my philosophy on learning programming language's that enforce a strict and strong type system.